-It’s important to consider the age and health habits of your workforce, as different demographics have different oral health needs.
+It’s important to consider the age and health habits of your workforce, as different demographics have different oral health and vision health needs.
 Depending on the age of your staff, you can decrease the premium by offering a plan with limited benefits, a lower annual maximum or a higher deductible.

 No matter which route you choose, encourage your team to use their preventive benefits.
 It will improve their health and reduce claims costs.

 Have more questions about dental insurance for small businesses?
 Contact us!